MiLKnft/MiLKnft/MiLK-DAO-whitepaper.md

 First airdrop happening on December 2022, airdropping 1,005 $MOO (67% of total airdrop) per MiLK DAO NFT.
 Second airdrop happening on December 2023, airdropping 495 $MOO (33% of total airdrop) per MiLK DAO NFT.

-Team members will be airdropped at the same time and the same percentages of total aidrop as holders.
+Team members will be airdropped at the same time and the same percentages of total airdrop as holders.

 ### $MOO staking